amir20/dozzle/README.md

 # Dozzle - [dozzle.dev](https://dozzle.dev/)

-Dozzle is a real-time log viewer for Docker.
-It's free.
-It's small.
-And it's in your browser.
+Dozzle is a simple, lightweight application that provides you with a web based interface to monitor your Docker container logs live.
+It doesn’t store log information, it is for live monitoring of your container logs only.

 While dozzle should work for most, it is not meant to be a full logging solution.
-For enterprise use, I recommend you look at [Loggly](https://www.loggly.com), [Papertrail](https://papertrailapp.com) or [Kibana](https://www.elastic.co/products/kibana).
+For enterprise applications, products like [Loggly](https://www.loggly.com), [Papertrail](https://papertrailapp.com) or [Kibana](https://www.elastic.co/products/kibana) are more suited.

-But if you don't want to pay for these services, then Dozzle can help!
-Dozzle will be able to capture all logs from your containers and send them in real-time to your browser.
-Installation is also very easy.
-Dozzle is not a database.
-It does not store or save any logs.
-You can only see live logs while using Dozzle.
+Dozzle doesn't cost any money.
+Dozzle aims to stay simple, small and free.

 ![Image](https://github.com/amir20/dozzle/blob/master/.github/demo.gif?raw=true)